 - Full lift overview displayed throughout the weight room

-Because the weight room software is available on both Android & IOS platforms, it will work with an expensive iPad or even a cheaper Android powered tablet.
+Because the weight room software is available on both Android & IOS platforms, it will work with an expensive iPad or even a cheaper Android-powered tablet.

 Exercise & Program Templates

-Exercise and program templates are great to take the guess work of what body part you should work on, and which day.
+Exercise and program templates are great to take the guesswork of what body part you should work on and which day.

 Companies like Teambuilr offer free sample templates so you can understand how these programs are designed before you buy.

 In many cases, along with just written templates, video tutorials are available for coaches.
 This is a huge boost as coaches can now know the exact coaching cues to teach a player.
-This will minimize injury risk, and it will also allow the player to self correct flawed lifts.
+This will minimize injury risk, and it will also allow the player to self-correct flawed lifts.

-Some of the reporting features that are readily available:
+Some of the readily available reporting features:

 - Completion: See the lifts each athlete completes